dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 ## Piles

-A single **notcurses** context is made up of one or more piles.
+A single Notcurses context is made up of one or more piles.
 A pile is a set of one or more **ncplane**s, including the partial orderings made up of their binding and z-axis pointers.
 A pile has a top and bottom **ncplane** (this might be a single plane), and one or more root planes (planes which are